-"It's a land which consumes its inhabitants..."
+"The land through which we have passed to scout is a land which consumes its inhabitants."
 (13:32)

 The spies' heightened but misdirected spiritual orientation led them astray.
 The spies wanted to experience life and pursue G-dliness unencumbered by the distractions of materiality.
 In the desert, the Jewish people were protected by the Clouds of Glory, sustained by the manna and the well of Miriam, and all their physical needs were fully attended to.
 All of their time was spent in the study of the Torah, in meditation, and in prayer.
 The spies were repulsed by the notion of entering the real world, where we must waste time working for our daily bread.